-In February 2019 a team of three will travel to Siberia to run the 600km frozen length of Lake Baikal, Russia.
+In February 2019 a team of two will travel to Siberia to run the 600km frozen length of Lake Baikal, Russia.

 The record is 13 days and 5 hours, set by Ray Zahab and Kevin Vallely in 2010 and we’re aiming to run it in under 10 days.